MathThyMod/GP_emu_UQSA/README.md

 #### call function to generate input file
 d.optLatinHyperCube(dim, n, N, minmax, filename)
 ```
-The design input points, output to _filename_, are suitable for reading by GP_emu.
+The design input points, output to _filename_, are suitable for reading by GP_emu_UQSA.

 <a name="Uncertainty and Sensitivity Analysis"/>